AMR-Visualizer/AMRDataVisualizer/Documentation/data-import.md

 5. If any column is mis-assigned, click **Adjust Columns**
    - Map your columns or select **Not Present** where applicable
 6. *(If MIC data present)*
    - Switch to **MIC Mode** at the top of the right-hand column in the **Adjust Columns** menu.
    - Select your MIC value (i.e., 4), and sign (i.e., <) columns.
 If MIC value and sign exist in a single column, you can assign it to either 'Sign' or 'Value'.
    - Choose a breakpoint guideline (**CLSI** or **EUCAST**)
 7. *(Optional)* add extra columns via **Additional Columns** button.
 8. Click **Process Data**
    - Data will be processed into a standardized format, with harmonized naming conventions.
-MIC values, if provided, will be interpretted according to the selected breakpoint guidelines.
+MIC values, if provided, will be interpreted according to the selected breakpoint guidelines.
    - This step may take a few moments depending on the size of your data.
 9. **Download cleaned data** (optional)
 10. New analysis tabs (Overview, Antibiogram, MIC Tables, etc.) become active on the left-hand sidebar.

+---

+## 💬 Feedback<a name="feedback"></a>

+We are continually making improvements to this app and this display.
+Please report issues or suggestions via [GitHub Issues](https://github.com/ksobkowich/AMRDataVisualizer/issues).

 ---